tajsandhu/CMPE_258_Group_Project/README.md

 ##### Copy YOLOv3 training CSV file and images
 Copy folder `vott-csv-export` from the unzipped folder and paste in `TrainYourOwnYOLO/Data/Source_Images/Training_Images`.
-Change `data_train.txt` path to your own computer's path if error occurs when running.
+Change `data_train.txt` image paths to your own computer's paths if error occurs when running.

 ##### Download trained YOLOv3 model
 Download the folder with trained YOLOv3 model from link below, unzip, and replace `TrainYourOwnYOLO/Data/Model_Weights` with it.